rochiecuevas/VBA-Stocks/README.md

             Cells(position, 13).Value = vol
         End If

+### Comparing stock values between the start and the end of the year
 The number of tickers increased from 2014 to 2016.
 The trading dates are listed in Column B. Ideally, each year started on January 1 (<year>0101) and ended on December 30 (<year>1230).
 However, the trade of many tickers did not start and end on these days; this situation has led to varying ranges per ticker.
 Hence, it was important to find the first and last occurrences of each ticker in Column A to determine the range of rows per ticker.

         ' Determine the row numbers of first and last entries for the year RowFirst = Range("A1:A" & LastRow).Find(What:=ticker, LookAt:=xlWhole, SearchDirection:=xlNext, MatchCase:=False).Row
         RowLast = Range("A1:A" & LastRow).Find(What:=ticker, LookAt:=xlWhole, SearchDirection:=xlPrevious, MatchCase:=False).Row

-Assuming that trading started on the first time the ticker occurred in Column A, then determining the value of each ticker at on the year's first (year_open) and last trading day (year_close) can be done using this code:
+Assuming that trading started on the first time the ticker occurred in Column A, then determining the value of each ticker at on the year's first (year_open) and last trading day (year_close) was done using this code:

         ' Determine stock value on first day opening and last day closing year_open = Cells(RowFirst, 3).Value
         year_close = Cells(RowLast, 6).Value

-The following equations were used to calculate some of the variables:
+Yearly change (yearly_change) per ticker was calculated based on the opening value on the first day and the closing value on the last day.
+To ease in differentiating negative and positive changes, each cell of yearly_change values was colour-filled as follows: negative changes were red (3) and positive changes were green (4).
+Cells with yearly_change = 0 were kept uncoloured.

-          yearly change = year_close - year_open
+          yearly_change = year_close - year_open

+          If yearly_change < 0 Then
+                    Cells(position, 11).Interior.ColorIndex = 3
+            ElseIf yearly_change > 0 Then
+                    Cells(position, 11).Interior.ColorIndex = 4
+            End If

-          percent change = (yearly_change / year_open) * 100
+          percent_change = (yearly_change / year_open) * 100

 The VBA scripts were provided as a .docx file